 To apply for the program, a student must satisfy the following requirements.

 - Complete Calculus II by the start of the summer.

-- Declared a major or minor in Mathematics or Actuarial Science (although preference will be given to majors).
+- Declared a major or minor in Mathematics or Actuarial Science (note preference will be given to majors).

 - Commit at least 40 hours each week to the program.
-A participant may take a class or have a part-time job on the weekends if approved by his or her faculty advisor.
-However, being a Simpson Colloquium Leader is not permitted because you will miss the whole first week of the summer research program.
+A participant may take a class or have a part-time job if approved by his or her faculty advisor.
+However, being a Simpson Colloquium Leader will not be permitted if the role requires you to miss multiple days of the summer research program.

-- Participate in all required program activities, including making several presentations about your research.
+- Participate in all required activities during and after the program, including making several presentations throughout the 2015-2016 academic year.

 Your mathematical resume should contain the following information.

 - All declared majors and minors.

 - List of the mathematics courses you have completed and are currently enrolled in.

 - All participation in mathematics department activities.

 - Participation in other relevant activities since arriving at Simpson College.

 - The name and office phone number of one Simpson College faculty member who is not in the mathematics department to serve as a reference.

 Your personal statement should contain the following information and should be no longer than two pages.

-- What special skills would you bring to the program?
+- What special skills would you bring to your research team?

 - What are your goals for the summer?

 - What are your career plans and/or graduate school plans?